zhahui/kasisto-server-api/setup.md

 Obviously not every bank will have every piece of data that we are looking for.
-Do your best to create a transformation function that will convert what the bank ahs to what Kasisto needs.
+Do your best to create a transformation function that will convert what the bank has to what Kasisto needs.
 This may be difficult and require data manipulation like string parsing, enumeration mapping, or deriving based on other data that exists.
 It may even require additional calls to endpoints to collect all of the data.
 This may be one of the more difficult task as this requires a bit of